 - “I hope you’re doing well!”

-This simple gesture demonstrates you’re thinking about them and care about their wellbeing.
+This simple gesture demonstrates that you care about them and their wellbeing.
 Plus, it can help build goodwill and rapport, which are essential for any successful business relationship.

 - “I promise I’ll stop spamming!”

 With this subject line, you’re saying, “Hey, I know you’re probably sick of getting emails from me, but just give me one more chance.”
 And finally, it’s a bit funny, which makes it stand out.

 A good subject line can help set the tone for the rest of your email, so it’s important to take the time to craft a well-written one.
 A couple of key ingredients go into making a sharp subject line.